shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/tutorial.md

 {% include figure src="../../images/tk_pipeline_tutorial/image_54_5.gif" %}

-**NOTE: As you can see, there are issues with the surfacing of both the Teapot and the Table asset.
+{% include info title="Note" content="As you can see, there are issues with the surfacing of both the Teapot and the Table asset.
 For the purposes of this tutorial, assume these were intentional, artistic choices.
 If you want to address these issues, you can always load the surfacing work files for these assets and adjust the shaders and re-publish them.
 If you do, remember to update the references in the lighting work file and re-render.
 If you go through the steps, you may find that the breakdown app does not reconnect your updated shaders after reloading the reference.
 Based on your experience modifying the loader to hook up shader references, you should be able to update the breakdown app's scene operations hook to add the required logic.
-HINT: See the update method in [this file](https://github.com/shotgunsoftware/tk-multi-breakdown/blob/master/hooks/tk-maya_scene_operations.py#L69).**
+HINT: See the update method in [this file](https://github.com/shotgunsoftware/tk-multi-breakdown/blob/master/hooks/tk-maya_scene_operations.py#L69)." %}

 The shipped Shotgun integrations will collect image sequences by looking at the render layers defined in the file.
 Once your render is complete, launch the publisher.
 You will see the rendered sequence as an item in the tree.